attax420/PyCordMusicBot/README.md

 # PyCordMusicBot
-+ A very simple discord music bot written in python using the py-cord and youtube_dl libraries.
++ A simple discord music bot written in python using the py-cord and youtube_dl libraries.

-## Why yet another way too simple music bot?
+## Why yet another simple music bot?
 + Because all python based music bots i found did not work properly.

 ## Requirements: